 - Shades of Magic: Loveable Rogue Delilah Bard practically lives for jumping in over her head — whether through Indy Ploys or by planning something hugely audacious — and gets uncomfortable whenever her life starts to feel too familiar.

 "Everyone thinks I have a death wish ...
 No, I want to live, but getting close to death is the only way to feel alive.
 And once you do, it makes you realize that everything you were doing before wasn't actually living.
-It was just making do."
+It was just making do."* Sherlock Holmes: Sherlock is sometimes implied to be one, and admits:"Surely no man would take up my profession if it were not that danger attracts him."

 - Hannibal Smith of The A-Team enjoys living on the edge.
 While his exploits with the team are also because he has severe Chronic Hero Syndrome and likes helping people who can't get help any other way, he loves the high-risk nature of the work and the requirement of going face to face with supposedly unbeatable people and situations that it involves.
 The others refer to this is as Hannibal being "on the jazz" and have varying reactions to it.